brennanfife/ethers.js-starter/README.md

-# Ether.js Starter
+# Ethers.js Starter

 ## To run

-replace .env variables inside of the root and client folders
+replace the .env variables